 Just as we humans do, dogs need to answer nature’s calls.
 If you provide your doggy doo with superior quality dog food, then your doggy might digest it relatively quickly, assimilate the nutrients, and expel the poop with little trouble.
 And not to forget your duties too!
 As a dog parent, it is your job to clean up what your pet pal excretes.
-The disposing affair takes three simple steps – scoop poop, bag poop, and bin poop!
+Additionally, you should be vigilant about checking for and preventing different types of ticks dogs can get.

 However, if you don’t adopt the proper method to discard your dog’s poop, you may create more environmental problems.
 And if you bury it in your garden, make sure the household members avoid contact with it; otherwise, they may contract a bacterial, viral, or parasitic disease.
 On the flip side, if you caught your doggy gobbling some poop, you need to meet your vet to know about how to handle your poop-eating dog.
 Dog parents may claim the vet visit charges through their cheap pet insurance, just as they would for illnesses and injuries.
 The best pet insurance allows you to take your pet dog for regular checkups without having second thoughts about the finances involved.